 Gross profit margin net profit margin, on the other hand, are two separate profitability ratios used to assess a company’s financial stability and overall health.

 Are margin and profit the same?

-Although both measure the performance of a business, margin, and profit are not the same.
-All margin metrics are given in percent values and therefore deal with relative change, good for comparing things that are operating on a completely different scale.
-Profit is explicitly in currency terms, and so provides a more absolute context – good for comparing day-to-day operations.
+Although both measure the performance of a business, margin and profit are not the same.
+All margin metrics are given in percent values and therefore deal with relative change, which is good for comparing things that are operating on a completely different scale.
+Profit is explicitly in currency terms and so provides a more absolute context – good for comparing day-to-day operations.